GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 The first major silence gives this theory a concrete hinge.
 Before November 16, Ryan and Nienke were in near-daily contact with very few blank days.
 After Nienke left for the November trip with Maarten, following an acknowledged missed goodbye, the chat went silent for nearly 12 days.
 That silence may have made the Maarten reality unavoidable: Nienke was continuing a partner/travel life elsewhere, while Ryan remained in Pittsburgh after months of high-effort support.
 That could have made the prior courtship-like investment feel futile or humiliating.

+The mixed-signals question belongs here but must remain carefully bounded.
+Nienke's conduct could plausibly have read as ambiguous to Ryan: high emotional closeness, frequent one-on-one time, practical reliance, physical warmth, partner-like travel/support with Ryan for her marathon, and then visible partner travel with Maarten for his race context.
+That pattern can be confusing even without deliberate option-keeping.
+The record does not establish whether Nienke consciously kept Ryan as a backup, misunderstood the romantic charge of the friendship, enjoyed the closeness without intending romance, or assumed the friendship label was clear enough.

 This does not displace the mental-health evidence.
 Ryan's depression, seasonal pattern, work stress, post-election distress, disrupted routines, reduced dancing, gym inconsistency, and treatment uncertainty remain credible and independently documented.
 The more complete formulation is that both processes may have overlapped: genuine low mood reduced Ryan's capacity, while the apparent failure of the Nienke romantic possibility made that specific relationship emotionally harder to sustain.

 January then shows a pursuit-withdrawal loop.
 Nienke treated the bond as active and reciprocal and responded to distance with more connection.
 Ryan responded to connection with more distance, while preserving politeness and reassurance.
 The result was a mismatch: Nienke's directness and persistence were attempts to preserve the friendship, but they may also have intensified Ryan's shame, sense of failure, or need to retreat.